Seagate/cortx-k8s/GLOSSARY.md

 JBOD stands for "Just a Bunch of Disks" and refers to a rack enclosure containing many disks which are each individually exposed to the host (CORTX in our case).

+### Helm

+Commonly known as "the package manager for Kubernetes", [Helm](https://helm.sh/) is a CLI tool that builds and deploys Kubernetes applications through application packages known as Helm Charts.

 ### KUDO

 [KUDO](https://kudo.dev/), which stands for the Kubernetes Universal Declarative Operator, is a toolkit used to build Kubernetes Operators, in most cases just using YAML.

+### kustomize

+Per the offifical [Kustomize](https://kustomize.io/) site, "Kustomize lets you customize raw, template-free YAML files for multiple purposes, leaving the original YAML untouched and usable as is."
+Kustomize is used in conjunction with `kubectl` for advanced customization and robust templating for Kubernetes application deployment and management.

 ### Managed resources